keyashah06/JobMate/README.md

 - Enhanced efficiency by reducing repetitive application steps.

 ### 👥 Team Project
-Developed as part of Hofstra University’s **Senior Design Capstone** in collaboration with a team of 4 students.
+Developed as part of Hofstra University’s **Senior Design Capstone** in collaboration with a team of 4 students including myself.